Those fake active shooter calls to schools? A similar thing happened before

 Ultimately, it may be difficult to track down exactly where this caller is located and who they are.
 But this is a key reason that experts like Fred Posner are calling for additional regulations or safeguards to allow VOIP providers to better detect fraudulent and abusive call schemes on their networks.

+""Our dedicated Trust & Safety team is taking aggressive action and proactively working with law enforcement to respond to these incidents, including banning all accounts associated with these calls," wrote Nick de Pass, TextNow spokesperson in an email to NPR.
+"We have also added Ethiopia to our list of unsupported countries to help eliminate this activity from our platform, which means that all calling and texting from the country has been banned from our service."

+According to an industry source, VOIP services have chosen to ban other countries from their platform in the past when a pattern of abuse is established.
+Even so, criminals can find ways around measures like these.

-There are third party providers that work to automatically detect fraud which many voice and text providers work with, though they're not infallible.
+TextNow publishes a scam round-up to alert users to potential fraud, and there are third party providers that work to automatically detect fraud which many voice and text providers work with--though they're not infallible.
 (Without being able to listen in to calls, it's difficult to clearly establish malicious behavior.)

-TextNow does publish a "Scammer Round-Up" to raise awareness of the latest criminal trends.
-And according to an industry source, VOIP services have chosen to completely ban entire countries from using their platform when a pattern of abuse is established.

 The challenge of investigating